 When taking high-res photos, time lapses, selfies, movies, and other more advanced shots, holding the phone in the hand often doesn’t make the cut.
 Even the smallest movement in the hand could throw off distant focused landscapes by dozens of feet, making the image blurred.

-This phenomena only increases as light becomes more scarce, so the camera must compensate for less light hitting the sensor by slowing shutter speed, increasing the ISO, or expanding the aperture.
+This phenomenon only increases as light becomes more scarce, so the camera must compensate for less light hitting the sensor by slowing the shutter speed, increasing the ISO, or expanding the aperture.
 All of which have the potential to reduce the overall quality of the photo.